ibexa/documentation-developer/docs/search/criteria_reference/payment_search_criteria.md

 # Payment Search Criteria reference

-Payment Search Criteria are part of [Search Criteria](search_criteria_reference.md) and they are supported only by Payment Search.
+Payment Search Criteria are supported only by Payment Search.

 With these Criteria you can filter payments by their payment identifier, payment creation date, payment status, payment method, order, and so on.